 “You can entertain with music, dance, and comedy, which not only supports the creatives but it attracts the whole population.
 I’m not saying that every single person uses the Quarterhouse, not everyone is interested in art and why should they be?
 But every demographic uses the Quarterhouse.”

 Triennial Art Exhibition

 “We set up the Triennials next.
-Not everyone is going to go to a contemporary art museum, but, put the art on the street and people to some extent have no choice!
+Not everyone is going to go to a contemporary art museum, but, put the art on the street and people, to some extent, have no choice!
 They see it, they might not like it, but they get to experience it.
 Some people hated our artworks to begin with and now they love them!
 You barely see a Facebook page advertising Folkestone without using an artwork as part of its banner.

-“The Triennial is a huge investment of time and money but the town then starts to be talked about in a different way.
+“The Triennial is a huge investment of time and money, and the town then starts to be talked about in a different way.
 It’s not negative, focusing on the downturn in the economy, but suddenly they’re talking about the town as “Oh yes, isn’t that the town that has …” So then people are placing it next to a positive and you’re changing the reputation of the town.
 Subsequently people come, they rent places to work or to live, and then they go and buy a house in the town.”

 bringing energy into folkestone

-“Folkestone de-gentrified in a massive way, people left the town and those people were economically able.
+“Folkestone de-gentrified in a massive way, people left the town and those people were economically-able.
 They left because employment left the town.
 To regenerate it some of those people have to be brought back.
 They can’t all be home-grown, you have to bring energy in from outside to help the town grow.

 Creative Folkestone time for change